MyPortugalHoliday.com

 Rua da Falésia Peniche

 The fishermen's quarter - Traditional fishermen's houses perch above the cliffs to the north of the fishing harbour.
-Sheltered from the strong winds, these tiny houses provided views over the ocean so that fishermen's wives could watch for the safe return of their loved ones.
+Sheltered from the strong winds, these tiny houses provide views over the ocean so that fishermen's wives could watch for the safe return of their loved ones.

 A day trip to Peniche

-Peniche is not often considered as a day trip destination from Lisbon, but there is a surprising amount to see and do.
+Peniche is not often considered a day trip destination from Lisbon, but there is a surprising amount to see and do.
 If you are based in Lisbon and have a car, it combines well with a trip to Óbidos or Nazaré.
 Equally, if you are touring through the Óbidos, Nazaré or Ericeira region, Peniche makes for an enjoyable stop.

 Below is an interactive map of Peniche, showing a suggested walking tour and the major sights of the region.
 The yellow line marks the walking tour, which begins and ends at the bus station and covers 7.8km.
 The green line is the scenic coastal hike to Cabo Carvoeiro, a 7.3km route best walked in an anti-clockwise direction.
 Zoom in or out to see all of the points.